liavaldetaro/3d_dosimeter_DCPT/docs/guide-3DDosimeter.rst

 Casting
 ========================================

 Pour the mixed dosimeter into your mold of choice. do it fast rather than slow (obviously not too fast) to minimize the forming of bubbles.
-This cannot be completelu avoided, but they will usually go away before the dosimeter hardens.
+This cannot be completely avoided, but they will usually go away before the dosimeter hardens.
 Keep the mold in a dark place for at least 24 hours.